Creative Destruction Lab-Rockies accelerates the commercialization of tech startups

 What is the CDL Network?

-With ten locations globally, CDL operates five sites in Canada, three in the United States and two in Europe.
+With 12 locations globally, CDL operates five sites in Canada, three in the United States and four in Europe.
 Launched in 2012 at the Rotman School of Management at University of Toronto, the program has now expanded with locations in:

 - Oxford (Saïd Business School, University of Oxford)